War Is The Enemy Of Breastfeeding

 "Our results, an 8.5 percent decline, was in line with the other studies which found a decline of between 4 percent and 7 percent," says Malcolm.

 Countless other studies have shown the benefits of breastfeeding for infants.
-The World Health Organization estimates that exclusive breastfeeding for six months, and then continued breastfeeding for two years as other foods are introduced, would save the lives of 800,000 children because of the naturally protective effects of beast milk.
+The World Health Organization estimates that exclusive breastfeeding for six months, and then continued breastfeeding for two years as other foods are introduced, would save the lives of 800,000 children because of the naturally protective effects of breast milk.
 "It's pretty well-established that declines in breastfeeding rates are associated with increases in [infant] deaths," says Malcolm.

 Even if women are educated about breastfeeding, there are other reasons for a decrease in breastfeeding in countries at war or otherwise in turmoil.
 "When women are under stress, there's both a decrease in the amount of milk and also the nutritional content of the milk," he says.